Active Learning Scorers

 Keypoint Detection Scores

-All object detection scores are available, as each keypoint detection is simultaneously treated as an object detection by Lightly.
+All object detection scores work for keypoint detection as well.
+This is because each keypoint detection is simultaneously treated as an object detection by Lightly.

 Semantic Segmentation Scores

-For semantic segmentation predictions, Lightly computes all three classification scores.
-They are first computed out of the classification prediction for each segment and then the mean over all segments is taken.
+All classification scores work for semantic segmentation as well.
+The classification scores are first computed for each segment out of its classification prediction and then the mean over all segments is taken.